Find out about the measures introduced to support you if you are experiencing a change in financial circumstances due to coronavirus (Covid-19).

 It’s important to be aware that lenders are not prevented from cancelling your credit card, store card or catalogue credit.

 However, if you depend on these credit products for meeting essential living expenses, then you should tell your lender immediately.
 Essential living expenses could include:

 Other forms of credit

-We have proposed new measures covering other forms of credit including:
+We have introduced measures covering other forms of credit, including: